Indigenous mothers living in remote areas had lower rates of antenatal care in the first trimester than those living outside remote areas

 - This study showed that integrated services delivered in a culturally aware and safe environment increased access to antenatal care in the Indigenous community.
 It is possible for this model to be adapted to other urban centres that have significant Indigenous populations, community‐controlled health services and multiple providers of antenatal care (Panaretto et al. 2005).

+Protective factors such as not smoking during pregnancy and cultural-based resilience among mothers (related to social, emotional wellbeing and connection to the community) could reduce the risk of adverse perinatal health outcomes (Westrupp et al. 2019).
 Appropriate antenatal care (including improved management of high-risk pregnancies) and a healthy environment for the mother can improve the chances that the baby will have a healthy birthweight (Herceg 2005; Taylor et al. 2013).
-Further research is needed into understanding why improvements in smoking during pregnancy and antenatal care attendance have yet to be translated into significant reductions in the rate of low birthweight at a population level.
-In particular, despite the recent decline in the rate of smoking during pregnancy, the rate remains high at 44%.
-Further research should also focus on the type of antenatal service and model of care provided and on identifying ways to better target services, in particular for vulnerable Indigenous women.
 Recent research suggests that culturally safe and appropriate antenatal care achieves better outcomes for women giving birth to Indigenous babies compared with standard care (Kildea et al. 2019).

 Many Indigenous Australians live in urban or inner regional areas and receive health care through mainstream services, and it is important for all practitioners to be aware of how to optimise care to Indigenous Australian women (Clarke & Boyle 2014).
 Some Indigenous women may prefer to go to an Aboriginal Health Service or ACCHS, but there may also be a preference for privacy and a reluctance to use a service where they are known to employees, especially early in the pregnancy when having the time to tell family members before other people find out is important (Reibel & Morrison 2014; Reibel et al. 2015).